 I am an Assistant Professor of Political Science at Illinois College, in Jacksonville, Illinois.
-Before my current appointment, I had been a Visiting Assistant Professor and Mock Trial coach at Rhodes College.
+Before my current appointment, I had been a Visiting Assistant Professor at Rhodes College.
 In December 2016, I completed my dissertation and received my doctorate with distinction from Loyola University Chicago.

 I study political behavior with experiments, focusing on political cognition, neuropolitics, and the emotion of disgust.
 My dissertation pushes at the edge of cognitive neuroscience and political psychology using survey data, behavioral experiments, and electroencephalography (reading electrical signals from the scalp).